dwjbosman/dwjbosman.github.io.src/content/posts/2019-01-12/index.md

 /amba_pl/gpio@41200000
 </pre>

-The address corresponds to the one specify by the hdf file.
+The address corresponds to the one specified in the hdf file.
 To use the interfaces:

 <pre>
 #enable the first two bits of the inputs